Joe Schwarz

-John J. H. "Joe" Schwarz (born November 15, 1937), is an American physician and independent politician from Michigan, who was elected to the United States House of Representatives in 2004 as a moderate Republican.
+John Joseph Henry Schwarz (born November 15, 1937), is an American physician and independent politician from Michigan, who was elected to the United States House of Representatives in 2004 as a moderate Republican.
 He represented Michigan's 7th congressional district from January 2005 to January 2007.

 Early life and career

-Schwarz was born and raised in Battle Creek, Michigan, after his family moved there in 1935 so his father could work as a physician in the Veterans Administration Hospital.
+Dr. Schwarz was born and raised in Battle Creek, Michigan, after his family moved there in 1935 so his father could work as a physician in the Veterans Administration Hospital.
 He has two older siblings, Frank and Janet.
 He attended Fremont Elementary School, W.K.
 Kellogg Junior High School, and graduated from Battle Creek Central High School.
 He played on the baseball, swimming and football teams at B.C.
 Central.
 In 1959, he received a B.A. in History from the University of Michigan, Ann Arbor, where he played on the 1956 reserve football team as a center.

+Dr. Schwarz graduated from Wayne State University Medical School in 1964 and interned at Los Angeles County Hospital before enlisting in the Navy.
+For five years, Dr. Schwarz served in Southeast Asia, first with the U.S. Navy in Vietnam and as an assistant naval attaché in Indonesia.
+He was then a member of the Defense Intelligence Agency, before serving with the Central Intelligence Agency for three years in Indonesia, Laos, and Vietnam.
+During his time in Indonesia, Dr. Schwarz met Suharto on several occasions and, at then-U.S. Ambassador to Indonesia Marshall Green’s direction, taught Suharto basic English phrases for about six weeks.
+Following Indonesia, Schwarz was stationed with the CIA in Laos during the Laotian Civil War Schwarz left the CIA in 1970 to attend Harvard University, finishing his residency in otolaryngology in 1973.

 He returned, with his new family, to Battle Creek in 1974, and has been a practicing physician in Battle Creek since that time.
 He currently sees patients at the Family Health Center in Battle Creek, a federally qualified health center.
 He is a Fellow of the American College of Surgeons.
 His first wife, Anne, died in 1990, and he is divorced from his second wife.
 He has one daughter from his first marriage.

 Political career

+In 1984, Schwarz was elected Mayor of Battle Creek.
+In 1986, he was elected to the Michigan State Senate.
+In 2002, he ran for Governor of Michigan, but was defeated in the primary by a wide margin.

 In 2006, Schwarz voted against the Federal Marriage Amendment, which would have banned every state from legally recognizing same-sex marriage.
 Schwarz is considered to be a moderate Republican who supports abortion rights and favors embryonic stem cell research.